grafana/grafana-plugin-sdk-go/data/contract_docs/numeric.md

 * Any additional frames without the type indicator or a different one
 * Any time or string fields

-## Numeric Many Format (NumericMany)
+## Numeric Multi Format (NumericMulti)

-This logically is no different than NumericWide, except that instead of having one frame with many Fields there are multiple frames with a single field.
+This logically is no different than NumericWide, except that instead of having one frame with multiple Fields there are multiple frames with a single field.

 **Example:**